rser1911/rsbt/README.md

 $ rsbt-post tmp/img tmp/post -o allow_other
 ```

-After this you have *tmp/post/file*, that looks like you create squashfs without this all tools, but...
+After this you have *tmp/post/file*, that looks like you created squashfs without all this tools, but...

 ```
 $ du -h tmp/img